 To become a scheduler, you must at least have a high school diploma, although a full college degree gives you an advantage in landing a job.
 Relevant knowledge is desired in the work of a scheduler, and most companies prefer to hire people with an academic background related to scheduling like business management, for example.

-No amount of education can replace experience in the field and many schedulers also learned their trade through internships and working as an assistant or apprentice to a Master Scheduler.
+No amount of education can replace experience, and many schedulers learned their trade through internships and working as an assistant or apprentice to a master scheduler.

-A good understanding of work scheduling practices and computer scheduling programs requires that you be proficient with computers.
+Moreover, a good understanding of work scheduling practices and computer scheduling programs requires that you be proficient with computers.

-Schedulers’ salaries are usually to the tune of $40,000 to $80,000 and it also depends on the area, size of the company and project scale.
-Schedulers who are considered Master Schedulers will earn more and are usually responsible for very large construction or retail projects.*
+According to the BLS, schedulers’ salaries are approximately $40,000 to $80,000 annually—however, it depends on the area, size of the company, and project scale.
+Schedulers who are considered master schedulers earn more and are usually responsible for very large construction or retail projects.

 Healthcare and retirement benefits are standard but depend on the amount you make and the size of the company you work for.
 Bigger companies may have additional benefits for long-serving senior schedulers.

 It’s safe to say that schedulers help to keep businesses running smoothly.
 Fortunately, there will always be an opening in this job field, and the educational requirements are minimal.
 As long as you are organized or have good communication skills, you can succeed in this career.
 Not to mention, the annual salary for a schedule is good—there’s a chance you could earn more as you gain experience through the years.

 Hopefully, this scheduler job description helped you understand more about the position.
 If you think this job is right for you, go ahead and apply!